opf/openproject/frontend/doc/TESTING.md

 __Note__: All of the test files live in `./frontend/tests/integration/specs`.

-The protractor based suite offers integration tests for the Angular based views, first and foremost, the WorkPackage application.
-It's based on AngularJS' own [protractor library](https://github.com/angular/protractor) and therefore requires Selenium.
+The protractor based suite offers integration tests for the `angular` based views, first and foremost, the WorkPackage (list) application.
+It's based on `angular`s own [protractor library](https://github.com/angular/protractor) and therefore requires Selenium.

-It does not offer real End to End (E2E) Testing,a s there is currently no way to start up the whole application beforehand, so the suite uses a mock server and mock json to test each component independently and in the context of a page.
+It does not offer real End to End (E2E) Testing, as there is currently no way to start up the whole application beforehand, so the suite uses a mock server and mock json to test each component independently and in the context of a page.

-Every command related to the suite is wrapped via `gulp`. the most interesting commands are:
+Every command related to the suite is wrapped via `gulp`.
+The commands are:

 - `gulp tests:protractor` - starts up a server, recompiles the codebase necessary and starts a single run via protractor.
 - `gulp webdriver:*` - the webdriver tasks are in there to update the selenium server necessary to run protractor at all
 - `npm protractor` - a wrapper around `gulp tests:protractor`, runnable from the project root

+__Note__: Protractor process uses the same static server as the styleguide.
+All assets are served from `./frontend/public`.
+To get a grip on the entry point, see `./frontend/public/index.html`.

 The `protractor` library brings it's own syntax when it comes to writing the tests themselves: